Aiden-ytarame/PAMultiplayer/README.md

 > [!NOTE]\
 > The first time you open the game after every game update, it'll take a while to open.

-* Close the game and download the [PAM.zip](https://github.com/Aiden-ytarame/PAMultiplayer/releases/latest/download/PAM.zip) from latest release of the Multiplayer mod.
+* Close the game and download the [PAMultiplayer.dll](https://github.com/Aiden-ytarame/PAMultiplayer/releases/latest/download/PAMultiplayer.dll) from latest release of the Multiplayer mod.
 * In your game's folder there will be a new folder called "bepinex".
-Extract PAM.zip inside the generated **/bepinex/plugins/** folder.
+Put PAMultiplayer.dll inside the generated **/bepinex/plugins/** folder.
 * Open the game and enjoy!

 ## How to use